imjoy-team/ImJoy/web/public/docs/api.md

 The returned window object from `createWindow` can be stored in the plugin class (`self` for Python, or `this` for JavaScript) for later use.

-For example, you can then use it to update the window.
+For example, you can then use it to update the window, or use `onclose` to set a callback function which will be called hen the window is being closed.

 For Python:
 ```python